Amorphous metal: Potential

 Amorphous metals exhibit unique softening behavior above their glass transition and this softening has been increasingly explored for thermoplastic forming of metallic glasses.
 Such low softening temperature supports simple methods for making nanoparticle composites (e.g. carbon nanotubes) and bulk metallic glasses.
+Metallic glasses can be patterned on scales as small as 10 nm.

+Electronics

-It has been shown that metallic glasses can be patterned on extremely length scales as small as 10 nm.
-This may solve problems of nanoimprint lithography where expensive nano-molds made of silicon break easily.
-Nano-molds made from metallic glasses are easy to fabricate and more durable than silicon molds.
-The superior electronic, thermal and mechanical properties of bulk metallic glasses compared to polymers make them a good option for developing nanocomposites for electronic application such as field electron emission devices.
+This may solve problems of nanoimprint lithography where silicon nano-molds are expensive and break easily.
+Nano-molds made from metallic glasses are easy to fabricate and more durable.

+The superior electronic, thermal and mechanical properties of bulk metallic glasses compared to polymers make them a good candidate for nanocomposites for electronic applications such as field electron emission devices.

+Biomedical

-Ti_{40}Cu_{36}Pd_{14}Zr_{10} is believed to be noncarcinogenic, is about three times stronger than titanium, and its elastic modulus nearly matches bones.
-It has a high wear resistance and does not produce abrasion powder.
+Ti_{40}Cu_{36}Pd_{14}Zr_{10} is claimed to be noncarcinogenic, about three times stronger than titanium, with an elastic modulus that nearly matches bones.
+It has high wear resistance and does not produce abrasion powder.
 The alloy does not undergo shrinkage on solidification.
-A surface structure can be generated that is biologically attachable by surface modification using laser pulses, allowing better joining with bone.
+A surface structure can be generated that is biologically attachable by surface modification using laser pulses, allowing better joining with bone for applications such as joint replacement.

 Laser powder bed fusion (LPBF) has been used to process Zr-based bulk metallic glass (BMG) for biomedical applications.
-Zr-based BMGs shows good biocompatibility, supporting osteoblastic cell growth similar to Ti-6Al-4V alloy.
+Zr-based BMGs shows good biocompatibility, supporting osteoblastic cell growth similar to Ti-6Al-4V.
 The favorable response coupled with the ability to tailor surface properties through SLM highlights the promise of SLM Zr- based BMGs like AMLOY-ZR01 for orthopaedic implant applications.
 However, their degradation under inflammatory conditions requires further investigation.

-Mg_{60}Zn_{35}Ca_{5} is under investigation as a biomaterial for implantation into bones as screws, pins, or plates, to fix fractures.
-Unlike traditional steel or titanium, this material dissolves in organisms at a rate of roughly 1 millimeter per month and is replaced with bone tissue.
+Mg_{60}Zn_{35}Ca_{5} is under investigation as a biomaterial for implantation into bones as screws, pins, or plates, and to fix fractures.
+Unlike traditional steel or titanium, this material is a bioabsorbable metallic glass: it dissolves in organisms at a rate of roughly 1 millimeter per month and is replaced with bone tissue.
 This speed can be adjusted by varying the zinc content.

+Military

-Bulk metallic glasses seem to exhibit superior properties.
-SAM2X5-630 is claimed to have the highest recorded plasticity for any steel alloy, essentially the highest threshold at which a material can withstand an impact without deforming permanently.
-The alloy can withstand pressure and stress of up to 12.5 GPa without permanent deformation.
-This is the highest impact resistance of any bulk metallic glass ever recorded as of 2016.
+SAM2X5-630 is claimed to have the highest recorded plasticity of any steel alloy, essentially the highest threshold at which a material can withstand an impact without deforming permanently.
+The alloy can withstand pressure up to 12.5 GPa without permanent deformation.
+This is the highest impact resistance of any bulk metallic glass as of 2016.
 This makes it as an attractive option for armour material and other applications that require high stress tolerance.

+Electric motors

+Amorphous iron-based alloys can reduce hysteresis losses in electric motors by 75–90% under typical operating conditions (50–400 Hz).
+Avoiding grain boundaries and magnetocrystalline anisotropy avoids "pinning" domain walls, allowing high coercivity (typically 30–100 A/m).